How the New VA Appeals Process is Addressing “Hurry Up and Wait”

 What is the Difference Between AMA and Legacy?

 The Appeals Modernization Act (AMA) was officially implemented on February 19, 2019.
-Every new claim filed after that date is under the new program, referred to as AMA.
-Claims filed before that date are now referred to as “Legacy” claims.
+Every new new decision decided after that date is under the new program, referred to as AMA.
+Open claims decided before that date are now referred to as “Legacy” claims.

 Where Does My New VA Appeals Claim Go?